-Medical malpractice lawsuits can take a long time, partly because of the discovery phase of litigation.
+Medical malpractice lawsuits can take a long time partly because of the discovery phase of litigation.
 This is when relevant documentation and information is collected or requested from the other parties.
-A medical malpractice attorney in Cleveland can explain how the process works and what you can expect to happen during this aspect of the lawsuit.

 Elements of the Discovery Phase

-The information and documents collected help both sides determine what will be admissible evidence in the lawsuit.
-One of the common aspects of the discovery phase of litigation is the deposition.
-This can be one or more sessions in which witnesses or parties involved in the lawsuit provide sworn testimonies regarding the lawsuit or the issues at hand.
+The information and documents collected during the discovery phase help both sides determine what will be admissible evidence in the lawsuit.
+One of the most common aspects of the discovery phase is the deposition, in which witnesses and/or the parties involved in the medical malpractice lawsuit provide sworn testimony about what happened.

 Interrogatories are another part of litigation.
 These are written questions given to the other side.
 The party who receives the listed questions will write their answers to them.

-Discovery is usually the longest part of the medical malpractice lawsuit process.
-It can take several weeks or even months to complete.
+Discovery is usually the longest part of the lawsuit process and can take several weeks or even months to complete.

 If you have questions about filing a medical malpractice claim, including whether you still have time to file one in Ohio, attorneys Chris Mellino and Tom Robenalt invite you to contact our Cleveland office for a free consultation.
 You may also download or request Chris’ free, easy-to-read guide.